dueuno-projects/dueuno-elements/README.md

 Dueuno Elements
 ===
-> Do you know?
-The name `Dueuno` is made up of two italian words: `due` which means two, and `uno` which means one.
-It represents two teams playing together to achieve the same goal.

 [Dueuno Elements](https://dueuno.org) is a framework built on top of the [Grails Framework](https://grails.org) to build Backoffice web applications (aka Internal Tools) with a single programming language: the amazing [Apache Groovy](https://groovy-lang.org).

 The main goal is to strongly decouple the Business Logic from the GUI rising the abstraction level to a point where we don't need to know HTML, CSS, JavaScript to build CRUDs & common UIs.